Are You Dealing With Shoulder Pain?

 Understanding Rotator Cuff Anatomy

 The rotator cuff is made up of four muscles that help keep your shoulder joint stable while allowing it to move.
-Rotator cuff injuries are one of the most common causes of shoulder pain, leading to 4.5 million doctor visits each year.
+Rotator cuff injuries are one of the most common shoulder pain causes, leading to 4.5 million doctor visits each year.

 Injuries are classified as "partial tears," where one side of the tendon is frayed, "full-thickness tears," which involve a slit or hole in the tendon, or "ruptures," where the tendon is completely torn in two.